-We all know someone who processes senses differently.
-Even though Sensory Processing Disorder has not yet made that ‘official’ status in the DSM (diagnostic manual that doctors use to name disorders), we know it’s REAL!
-Ask anyone who craves deep pressure, cringes at the sound of someone else chewing, or hates tags if the are ‘faking’ it and you might get yourself a very dirty look!
+We all know someone who doesn’t like certain foods or doesn’t like wearing tags on clothing.
+Even though Sensory Processing Disorder has not yet made that ‘official’ status in the DSM (the diagnostic manual that doctors use to name disorders), we know it’s REAL!
+Ask anyone who craves deep pressure, cringes at the sound of someone else chewing, or hates tags if they are ‘faking’ it and you might get yourself a very dirty look!
 In fact, Sensory Processing Disorder is so real that it can debilitate anyone in a snap.
 Think about a fire alarm going off and the utter panic elicited by one single sound.
 The fact is, our bodies are designed to protect us from perceived danger and our very survival depends on it!

 FREE download at the end of this post!
 Use it to help understand sensory activity ideas.

 We see things with our eyes and an entire center of the brain is designated to process and make sense of what we see.
 Sometimes, we react reflexively to light (pupils constrict or dilate), and other times, we need a few seconds to process what we are seeing.
 Kids with sensory difficulties often enjoy looking at things very closely, flicking their fingers in front of their eyes, or turning their heads to look out of the corner of their eye.

 Our nose is intimately connected with our brain.
 In fact, the olfactory lobe of the brain is RIGHT near the nose!
 Smell is even directly connected to our brain’s memory areas so that a certain smell can immediately trigger powerful memories and emotions.
 Some children vomit thinking about the smell of certain things.
 Others are seen sniffing items constantly.

 3) Taste or oral